 6d.1c.
 University Procedures

-Upon receiving notice of a student’s request to withdraw from the University or a program or drop all enrolled courses because of military obligations, the dean shall promptly contact the campus registrar.
-The campus registrar will review the request and initiate the military service leave of absence by notifying the Office of Student Financial Services and the Office of Student Accounts or equivalent offices at the Law School and Medical Center.
-The Office of Student Financial Services (or equivalent) will review the student’s eligibility for financial aid funds received before the time of withdrawal and inform the student about the status of his or her financial aid and actions required to defer loan repayments based on military obligations.
-Students who are granted a military service leave will receive a 100% refund of tuition and fees charged for the semester or academic term in which they withdraw, but will be charged for housing and meal plan expenses already incurred.
+Upon receiving notice of a student’s request to withdraw from the University or a program because of military obligations, the dean shall submit the military service leave of absence to the campus registrar via the Termination of Matriculation Form.
+The campus registrar will review the request and process the military service leave of absence and notifying the Office of Student Financial Services and the Office of Student Accounts or equivalent offices at the Law School and Medical Center.
+The Office of Student Financial Services/Veteran Benefits (or equivalent) will review the student’s eligibility for financial aid funds received before the time of withdrawal and inform the student about the status of his or her financial aid and actions required to defer loan repayments based on military obligations.
+Students who are granted a military service leave will be withdrawn and receive a 100% refund of tuition and fees charged for the semester or academic term in which they withdraw, but will be charged for housing and meal plan expenses already incurred.
 If the University determines that it is appropriate to award academic credit for work completed in the semester or academic term in which a student takes military service leave, the student shall not receive a refund for the portion of the course of study for which academic credit is awarded.
 No refund will be provided until the University receives a copy of the military orders necessitating the withdrawal.
 Students who are granted a military service leave may be on leave for up to five academic years, after which an extension may be granted with their dean’s approval.
 To apply for an extension, students must contact their dean.
 Students who do not request an extension will be withdrawn from the University and at a later date may choose to seek readmission.
 To seek readmission at a later date, students must contact their dean.

 6d.2.
 Military Re-Enrollment Policy and Procedures

 For purposes of this policy, a “military re-enrollment” is a University approved re-enrollment after a military service leave.